eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 high-level requirements established in Annex 2.

-Additionally, this document forms a reference to create uniform conditions for the implementation of the [European Digital Identity] Regulation and to define the technical specifications, standards and procedures that the Commission will develop for the purpose of implementing this Regulation.
+Additionally, this document forms a reference to create uniform conditions for the implementation of the [European Digital Identity Regulation] and to define the technical specifications, standards and procedures that the Commission will develop for the purpose of implementing this Regulation.

 Finally, this document is used to develop the Wallet Solution [reference implementation](https://github.com/eu-digital-identity-wallet/.github/blob/main/profile/reference-implementation.md).

-The document presents a state-of-play of ongoing work of the eIDAS Expert Group and does not imply any formal agreement regarding its content.
+The document presents a state-of-play of ongoing work of the European Digital Identity Cooperation Group and does not imply any formal agreement regarding its content.
 This document will be complemented and updated over time through the process of establishing the toolbox, as described in [Chapter 8](#8-document-development).

 This document holds no legal value and does not prejudge the final mandatory legal requirements for the EUDI Wallet ecosystem.
-Only the adopted European Digital Identity Framework Regulation [European Digital Identity], and the implementing and delegated acts adopted under that Regulation, are mandatory.
+Only the adopted [European Digital Identity Regulation], and the implementing and delegated acts adopted under that Regulation, are mandatory.
 This document serves as a foundation for regularly updating the implementing acts, ensuring alignment with technological and standards developments.

 ### 1.3 Relation to the Large-Scale Pilots (LSP)